Samuel Russell Feaver

 Samuel Russell Feaver (5 February 1878 – 3 November 1946) was a New Zealand farmer, pharmacist, veterinary surgeon and photographer.
 He was born in St Leonards, Sussex, England.
-He moved to New Zealand in 1895 and settled in Opunake in 1900.
+He moved to New Zealand in 1895 and settled in Ōpunake in 1900.
 He was a member of the Royal College of Veterinary Surgeons for his invention of a small curved scalpel used in internal dissections and work on animal mastitis.